augustobonabia/meli/api/readme.md

 ##### Dependencias de desarrollo
 * [eslint] - Find and fix problems in your JavaScript code
 * [eslint-config-airbnb-base] - Provides Airbnb's base JS .eslintrc (without React plugins) as an extensible shared config
 * [eslint-plugin-import] - Intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.
+* [jest] - A delightful JavaScript Testing Framework with a focus on simplicity.
+* [eslint-plugin-jest] - A plugin that integrate jest to eslint

 ##### Instalación
 ```